PanchamKotian/PanchamKotian.github.io/README.md

 ---

 ## About Me
 I design circuits, write code, and build complete systems.
-I like projects where hardware and software meet, such as embedded systems and small automation tools.
+I like projects where hardware meets software.

 ---